tirimatangi/MultiArena/README.md

 The occupied arenas know how many allocations they hold.
 Hence, deallocations are very simple.
 Only the allocation counter is decremented.
 Once the counter reaches zero, we know that every allocation in the arena has been deallocated and the arena has become empty again.
-It can now be returned to the set of free arenas.
+It can now be returned to the list of free arenas.

 ### Synchronized vs unsynchronized memory resources